North Wales Holiday June 2001 - page 1

 We holidayed in North Wales, staying in a cosy little

-cottage in Penmachno near Betws-y-coed and visited the amazing Swallow
+cottage in Penmachno near Betws-y-coed and visited the spectacular

-Falls, enjoyed a relaxing horse-drawn canal boat trip at Llangollen and
+Swallow Falls, enjoyed a relaxing horse-drawn canal boat trip at

-climbed up Castell Dinas to admire the view.
-At Criccieth we
+Llangollen and climbed up Castell Dinas to admire the view.
+At

-played golf (er, more like pitch & putt).
+Criccieth we played golf (well, more like pitch & putt).

 This is page one of two.